tbroyer/oauth-servlets/README.md

 * The `HasScopeFilter` will also check whether the token has a given scope value, and will respond with an `insufficient_scope` error otherwise.

 > [!NOTE]
-> If you use Jakarta RS in a servlets environment, you can use [OAuth-RS](rs/README.md) in addition to OAuth-Servlets to apply similar authorization filters at a Jakarta RS resource level.
-Those Jakarta RS filters use the same `TokenPrincipal`, retrieved from the Jakarta RS `SecurityContext`'s `getUserPrincipal()` which should mirror the `HttpServletRequest`'s `getUserPrincipal()` so the two libraries can work hand-in-hand.
+> If you use JAX-RS in a servlets environment, you can use [OAuth-RS](rs/README.md) in addition to OAuth-Servlets to apply similar authorization filters at a JAX-RS resource level.
+Those JAX-RS filters use the same `TokenPrincipal`, retrieved from the JAX-RS `SecurityContext`'s `getUserPrincipal()` which should mirror the `HttpServletRequest`'s `getUserPrincipal()` so the two libraries can work hand-in-hand.

 ### Cache configuration